jgraham0325/land-register-api-docs/docs/api-documentation/V1.1/index.md

 <code>POST /authenticate</code>

-The authenticate endpoint takes a case sensitive username (email address) and password, returning a JWT token if successful. **The JWT token is valid for one hour.** Once the token has been acquired it can be added to all protected resource requests made via swagger using the Authorize button.
+The authenticate endpoint takes a case sensitive username (email address) and password, returning JWT ID, Access and Referesh tokens if successful.
+**The JWT ID and Access tokens are valid for one hour, meanwhile the Refresh token is valid for 1 day.** Once the ID token has been acquired it canbe added to all protected resource requests made via swagger using the Authorize button.
 {: .govuk-body}

 ![authorise](images/authorise.png)